 But when we go, most of us hope to leave something behind.
 A life well-lived.
 A rich legacy.
 Not in terms of money, but in terms of character and service.

 I think the answer depends on those who are asked.
 Success means different things to different people.

-But to achieve success in life, you must make sure to not waste the precious days, and the resources given to you.
+But to achieve success in life, you must make sure to not waste the precious days and the resources that are given to you.

 Your days are your life in miniature.
 As you live your days so you craft your life.

 Read on to find in what ways you are wasting your life.

 **This post contains affiliate links.
 I may receive a small commission at no extra cost to you if you make a purchase through my affiliate link**

 Today, we are all distracted more than ever.
 Yes, we used to have screens in the 90s too.
 But our way of life is different.